 FGG have had considerable experience in developing the brief for a hospital, either in conjunction with management and user departments, or based upon an assessment of needs and with reference to the extensive database which has been built up by the practice.
 As part of the briefing stage, policies and operating systems are developed for such matters as hygiene and sterilisation, materials handling, linen and laundry, food and catering.
 Whilst input from management and users at all levels is regarded as extremely important, FGG have accumulated the skills and ability to proceed without such input in instances where appropriate Client capacity is unavailable.

 Throughout the briefing, design, documentation, construction and commissioning stages, FGG maintains a broad perspective over the entire project.
-This is a result of previous wide experience and close working relationships with medical personnel in all fields, coupled with the inclusion of a Health Facility Planner, who has a medical background, as part of the FGG team.
+This is a result of previous wide experience and close working relationships with medical personnel in all fields, where necessary, coupled with the inclusion of a Health Facility Planner, who has a medical background, as part of the FGG team.

 Recent medical projects by FGG include the Midlands Medical Centre Private Hospital in Pietermaritzburg, and the DR AG JEETOO Hospital for the Government of Mauritius, in association with J&A Architects.
 This 550 bed, 30,000m2 facility is an impressive sight situated in the heart of the city of Port Louis and is set to greatly improve the provision of healthcare in the area.
 Currently underway in 2017 is the redevelopment of the Midlands Medical Centre Private Hospital in Pietermaritzburg.